 Mindfulness has become a useful tool for alleviating mental health issues but is not always suitable for all.
 In place of this we invite partner groups like the National Challenge Service to the project to engage with our clients, share ideas and life experiences.
 In addition, MIND also provide sessions with groups of clients to ensure that the service remains answerable to our clients.

 Peer to peer support has always been a key feature of Kingston Eco-Op.
 Being aware of the feelings and needs of others is not only crucial for future employment but also helps to increase social skills in general.

-We have links with Richmond Adult Community College (RACC), the Royal Borough of Kingston upon Thames employment support team and Balance Kingston to provide training and support into work and volunteering for our service users and volunteers.
+We have links with Richmond & Hillcroft Adult Community College (RHACC), the Royal Borough of Kingston-upon-Thames employment support team and Balance Kingston to provide training and support into work and volunteering for our service users and volunteers.

 We have links with Richmond Adult Community College (RACC) so we are able to run classes that either take place at Kingston Eco-op or at Richmond Adult Community College.

 We provide supported training for people with mental health problems and learning disabilities by refurbishing donated bicycles.
 All our bikes and second hand parts are for sale.

 The snackboxes are filled with a selection of Fairtrade products such as yoghurt coated raisins, double chocolate chunk cookies, fruit and nut mix and wafer bars.